douglascrp/onlyoffice-alfresco/README.md

 3. Make sure that Document Server will be able to POST to Alfresco.

-    You may need to change these lines in `alfresco-global.properties` or you can set it using [configuration page](#configuration)
+    You may need to change these lines in `alfresco-global.properties` or you can set it using [configuration page](#configuration).

     ```
     alfresco.host=<hostname>
     alfresco.port=443